-You’ll probably want to avoid the typical job sites, like LinkedIn, Monster and Indeed, since the majority of jobs posted on there are in-person.
+You’ll probably want to avoid the typical job sites, like Monster and Indeed, since the majority of jobs posted on there aren’t remote.

 Check out the top companies hiring for remote positions and follow them on social media for updates.

 Believe it or not, but I actually found my current job on Facebook (via a Facebook group for remote jobs).
-I was working as a Proofreader at the time, in an office job that I was not happy or fulfilled at.
+I was working as a Proofreader at the time, in an office job that made me pretty mis.
 I posted in the Facebook group that I was looking for a job as a Virtual Marketing Assistant and my boss responded, saying he was looking for a Content Marketing Specialist.

-We joke about it now, but funnily enough, I was never even interviewed for the job.
-I sent my now boss some writing samples, we exchanged a few emails, and boom – I started working.
-My family thought it sounded like a scam, and I myself was worried it was too good to be true.
-But it all worked out.
+And get this: I was never even interviewed for the job.
+I sent my now boss some writing samples, we exchanged a few emails, and boom, just like that, I started working.
+But I got lucky.
+That’s def not the norm.

-I started out as a Contractor working just four hours a day, which I think definitely made it easier for me to get the job.
+I started out as a Contractor working just four hours a day, which made it easier for me to get my job.
 A few months later, I moved into a full-time position.

-My advice?
-Like I did, consider looking for a contract (or freelance) position to start out — it’s less of a commitment from the employer’s end, so generally these types of jobs are easier to get.
+There’s a ton of competition for full-time remote jobs, so consider looking for a contract (or freelance) position to start out — it’s less of a commitment from the employer’s end, so will be easier to get.

-If you want a full-time job, then you could also ask the employer if there’s a possibility to move into something full-time down the road (my boss had told me there was).
+If you want a full-time job, then ask the employer if there’s the possibility to move into something full-time down the road (my boss had told me there was).

 3. Try ALL avenues

-Just be as specific as possible in your post.
-Say what type of position you’re looking for and link to your portfolio if you want to.
+Be as specific as possible in your post.
+Say what type of position you’re looking for and link to your portfolio if you want.

 STEP 6: Apply, apply and apply some more

-Read through the job description carefully.
-I’ve found that many employers (including my own boss) will ask applicants to include something specific in the application to prove that they read through the entire job description.
+Read through the job description carefully before applying.
+Many employers (including my boss) ask applicants to include something specific in their application that proves they read through the entire description.
 The ones that don’t follow the instructions are filtered out.

 Beware of scams

-You know what they say: If something seems too good to be true…it generally is (except in my case!).
+You know what they say: If something seems too good to be true, it often is (well…except in my case).

 First and foremost, trust your gut.
 Check the email address of the hire contact.
 It should come from a legitimate company domain (ie: firstname.lastname@example.org).
-If it comes from a hotmail, gmail or non-company domain, then there’s a good chance it’s a scam.
+If it comes from a hotmail, gmail or non-company domain, then run for the hills.

-This should go without saying, but never ever hand over money, accept checks or pay for something upfront.
+Oh and NEVER EVER hand over money, accept checks or pay for something upfront.
 Some job scams will ask you to pay for your credit report to be reviewed, buy a certain software or deposit a check and then send money elsewhere.
-Sketchy but it happens.
+Sketchy but sad to say, it happens.
 Don’t fall for it.

-If you’re ever unsure about a company, do a quick Google search, typing the company name + scam.
+If you’re ever unsure about a company, just do a quick Google search: type the company name + scam.
 And see what turns up.

-If you don’t find any information about the company at all, then that’s also almost a surefire sign it’s a scam.
+Nothing showin’ up at all?
+That’s also almost a surefire sign it’s a scam.